 The chief objection to this method of propagation lies in the type of set.
-Sets cut from pollards are frequently crooked and heavily scarred by the removal of side branches (Plate II, fig. 1).
-These irregularities which are perpetuated in the grain make the wood of low value for bat manufacture.
-Numerous defects such as "trapped bark," twisted grain and certain types of "stain" are apt to develop from pruning scars.
+Sets cut from pollards are frequently crooked and heavily scarred by the removal of side branches.
+These irregularities, which are perpetuated in the grain, make the wood of low value for bat manufacture.
+Numerous defects such as "trapped bark", twisted grain and certain types of "stain" are apt to develop from pruning scars.